Types of Sentences

 - He is my brother’s friend.

-- Looking at the window, I see a beautiful bird.
+- Looking out the window, I see a beautiful bird.

 Note: All the underlined phrases contain without a subject and a finite verb.